vmware-tanzu/sonobuoy/site/content/docs/master/snapshot.md

 sonobuoy results $output [--plugin <name>] [--mode report|detailed|dump]
 ```

-> Note: There is also an older `sonobuoy e2e $output` command which can inspect the results of the `e2e` plugin and even rerun failures.

 You can also extract the output locally so that you can view the other
 information Sonobuoy gathered as well:
  - detailed plugin results